model-checking/kani/docs/src/tutorial-first-steps.md

 [...]
 RESULTS:
 [...]
-Check 2: foo.pointer_dereference.1
+Check 2: estimate_size.pointer_dereference.1
          - Status: FAILURE
          - Description: "dereference failure: pointer NULL" [...]
 VERIFICATION:- FAILED
 ```

-**Can you find an example where the Rust compiler will not complain, and Kani will?**
+**Exercise: Can you find an example where the Rust compiler will not complain, and Kani will?**

 <details>
 <summary>Click to show one possible answer</summary>